concrete5cojp/concrete5-Coding-Guideline/readme.md

 This coding guideline is made to help you avoid the conflict for concrete5 Japan, Inc. partners.

 concrete5 Japan, Inc. is helping various company's concrete5 project.
-Please feel free to contact us at any time.
+Please feel free to contact us at any time for your project needs.
+We can work internationally.

 http://concrete5.co.jp/